 Parent

-- adopter's certificate
+– adoptive parent’s certificate

 – marriage registration certificate

-Kid's disability - certificate of disability
+Child's disability – certificate of disability

-- a birth certificate, where information about the father is recorded from the words of the mother, a certificate of the status of a single mother in the form No. 25 (approved by Decree of the Government of the Russian Federation of October 31, 1998 No. 1274);
+– a birth certificate, where information about the father is recorded from the words of the mother, a certificate of the status of a single mother in form No. 25 (approved by Decree of the Government of the Russian Federation of October 31, 1998 No. 1274);

-- a document confirming the appointment of a sole guardian
+– document appointing a sole guardian

-- certificate 2-NDFL from the place of work of the person who refused the deduction
+– 2-NDFL certificate from the place of work of the person who refused the deduction

-Together with supporting documents, you must submit an application for a tax deduction for a child.
+Along with supporting documents, you must submit an application for a child tax credit.
 It is written once.
-A re-application is required only if the grounds for granting the deduction have changed (letters of the Ministry of Finance dated 08.08.11 No. 03-04-05 / 1-551, dated 02.26.13 No. 03-04-05 / 8-131).
+A repeated application is required only if the grounds for granting the deduction have changed (letters from the Ministry of Finance dated 08.08.11 No. 03-04-05/1-551, dated 26.02.13 No. 03-04-05/8-131).

 Tax deductions are standard and social:

-Individual entrepreneurs for their activities, they can count on a tax deduction for children if they work under the general system of taxation(OSN) and, therefore, pay personal income tax.
-When using the simplified system (STS), the single tax on imputed income (UTII) and others that do not imply the payment of personal income tax, no tax deduction is due.
+Individual entrepreneurs based on their activities, they can count on a tax deduction for children if they work according to the general taxation system(OSN) and, therefore, pay personal income tax.
+When using the simplified system (STS), the single tax on imputed income (UTII) and others that do not involve the payment of personal income tax, a tax deduction is not allowed.

 Photo pixabay.com